OR WAIT null SECS

 The Chief Medical Officer for the American Foundation for Suicide Prevention sat down to talk with Psychiatric Times about a number of important topics in suicide.

-September is National Suicide Prevention Month.
 Christine Moutier, MD, Chief Medical Officer for the American Foundation for Suicide Prevention, shared recent survey data and the latest suicide prevention techniques with Psychiatric TimesTM.

 Psychiatric Times: Youth suicide has been getting a lot of media attention lately.
 As the Chief Medical Officer for the American Foundation for Suicide Prevention, would you say youth suicide is increasing?
 Why or why not?